Brand value spotlighted in the 1980s

 Brand value development has been a genuine issue for Japanese companies for a long time.

 In the 1980s, Japanese companies dominated the world and once even won the admiration of “Japan as number one.”
 At that time, a consumer survey of product evaluation in Finland showed that Japanese products were well regarded for reasonable prices and durability.
-However, the scores which indicated whether consumers were satisfied with possession or proud of Japanese products were lower than for products made in other countries.
+However, the scores which indicated whether consumers were satisfied with possession were lower than for products made in other countries.

 Although Japanese products were thought to be highly reasonable, they didn’t gain affection or fans.
 Loyalty with affection is “loyalty” literally.
-It seems that real loyalty for products of Japanese companies failed to be developed.
+In comparison with Western companies, it seems that real loyalty for products of Japanese companies failed to be developed.

 As seen above, brand value development is an issue for Japanese companies which has been pointed out for a long time.
 Nowadays, it is more important for Japanese companies to develop brand value because South Korean companies and Chinese companies provide highly reasonable products.